GMOD/Apollo/docs/Web_services.md

 * The proper url (e.g., to get features from the AnnotationEditorController, we can send requests to `http://localhost/apollo/annotationEditor/getFeatures`)
 * username - an authorized user
 * password - a password
-* organism - (optional) the "common name" of the organism for feature related operations -- will also pull from the "user preferences" if none is specified.
+* organism - (if applicable) the "common name" of the organism for the operation -- will also pull from the "user preferences" if none is specified.
-* track/sequence - (optional) reference sequence name (shown in sequence panel / genomic browse)
+* track/sequence - (if applicable) reference sequence name (shown in sequence panel / genomic browse)
 * uniquename - (if applicable) the uniquename is a [UUID](https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html) used to guarantee a unique ID